emlynoregan/gaedocstore/README.md

         "address": // put the address with key "1234567" here }

-You'd like to store the Person so the correct linked address not is there; not just the key, but the values (addr1, city, zipcode).
+You'd like to store the Person so the correct linked address is there; not just the key, but the values (type, addr1, city, zipcode).

 If you store the Person as: